danmayer/danmayer.github.com/README.md

 * never let overly difficult testing get in the way of a good implementation
 * stop building for tomorrow, when you can build something that is complete and works today… YANGNI
 * why is it so many of the 'agile' people I know say process over people, but are continually about refining and adding more process
-* dont fear the opinionated, at least you know where they stand, fear those with no opinions
+* don't fear the opinionated, at least you know where they stand, fear those with no opinions
 * Harder to inspire or motivate than it is to be a critic or point out flaws or to demotivate and put people down.
-*

 ## Jekyll-Bootstrap
 This blog is built using Jekyll-Bootstrap.
 The quickest way to start and publish your Jekyll powered blog.
 100% compatible with GitHub pages